Computational-Mechanics-Material-Models/knowledge-base/chrono-mechanics/wsl.md

 * install submodules: `git submodule update --init --recursive`

-* download the preset file `chrono/CMakeUserPresets.json` in this `knowldge-base` repository and copy it into the `chrono-mechanics` directory
+* download the preset file `chrono/CMakeUserPresets.json` in this `knowldge-base` repository and copy it at the root of the `chrono-mechanics` directory

 ### Chrono basic dependencies and third parties

 Chrono requires dependencies that are easier to install using the methods and build scripts provided by Chrono that places all files in a `Packages` folder

 * go into your home directory: `cd ~` and create Packages directory: `mkdir Packages`